 What Does Dental Insurance Cover in Oakville?

-Dental insurance in Oakville, like most parts of Ontario, helps lower your out-of-pocket costs for dental care.
-Whether you have coverage through your employer or an individual plan, most policies fall into three categories: preventive, basic, and major services.
+Dental insurance in Oakville, like most parts of Ontario, helps lower your out-of-pocket costs for dental care. if you have coverage through your employer or an individual plan, most policies fall into three categories: preventive, basic/restorative, and major services.
 Below, we’ve explained what dental insurance plans typically include.

 1. Preventive and Diagnostic Services